nestauk/dap_aria_mapping/dap_aria_mapping/pipeline/entity_processing/evaluation/README.md

 - if remove, the reason for removal (the four options were: `false_positive`, `other_reason`, `low_confidence_score`, and `bad_class`)
 - if the spaCy label was correct or not

-Overall, 75% of entities are entities we would want to keep while 25% of entities are entitie we would want to remove.
+Overall, 75% of entities are entities we would want to keep while 25% of entities are entities we would want to remove.

 ## Confidence Threshold